 I first shared the ways we were keeping H cool in the heat almost 3 years ago, when she was 7 months old.
 She’s now 3.5 and we also have Baby B who has just turned one.
 We’ve coped with the heat each year, including living in a house with a south facing garden… aka two bedrooms in the sun all day.
 H’s bedroom faces north, however that just means the sun is on her window at bedtime.
 Excellent just what we need.
 Not!
 So, we’ve found a few ways to keep the house and bedrooms as cool as possible.

-I’ve compiled a few tips we’ve gained and tweaked through the years, and also a few tips from some blogging friends which we personally haven’t tried, but they think are game-changers.
+If you’ve a young’un and are having trouble with your Perfect Prep water temperature light, it’s often heatwave relate – so here are a few tips we’ve gained and tweaked through the years, and also a few tips from some blogging friends which we personally haven’t tried, but they think are game-changers.

 1. Blackout blinds